gabbyburke/cw-prototype/WORK_PRESERVATION_GUIDE.md

 1. **COMMIT TO GIT** - This is the most important step
 2. **Keep terminals open** if you want to resume immediately
 3. **Note the port number** - Next.js may use 3000, 3001, or 3002
-4. **PROJECT_STATUS.md** contains everything you need to resume
-5. **All work is in the cw-prototype directory**
+4. **All work is in the cw-prototype directory**
+5. **Enhanced SWCM Dashboard** is the latest major feature

 ## 🎯 **WHAT'S READY FOR TOMORROW**

-✅ **Complete infrastructure** - Deploy to GCP anytime ✅ **Olivia's interface** - Beautiful, functional, mobile-first ✅ **Design system** - Material Design components and patterns established ✅ **Referral workflow** - CPS hotline to caseworker flow working ✅ **Next steps planned** - David's intake interface is next priority
+✅ **Complete infrastructure** - Deploy to GCP anytime ✅ **Enhanced SWCM Dashboard** - Quick Actions & Task Summary implemented ✅ **Design system** - Material Design components and comprehensive CSS ✅ **Workflow system** - Multiple user role dashboards ✅ **Case management** - Comprehensive case data structure and filtering ✅ **Responsive design** - Mobile-first approach with proper breakpoints

+## 🆕 **LATEST ENHANCEMENTS (Today's Work)**

+### **Quick Actions Section**
+- 3 prominent action buttons for common SWCM tasks
+- Material Design styling with icons and descriptions
+- Hover effects and proper spacing
+- Responsive grid layout

+### **Task Summary Section**
+- 4 metric cards showing task counts and priorities
+- Color-coded urgency indicators (red for overdue)
+- Icons and detailed descriptions
+- Responsive design for mobile devices

+### **Enhanced Styling**
+- Comprehensive CSS additions for new sections
+- Proper Material Design color scheme implementation
+- Responsive breakpoints for mobile and tablet
+- Hover effects and transitions

-Your work is in excellent shape for tomorrow's continuation!
+Your enhanced SWCM Dashboard is ready for full testing and deployment!